I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 To depend on closed source when you have your own developers can be a drawback especially when the software in question has a relatively small number of users.
 On the other hand, a small number of users makes it easier to request new features.

 Regardless we would probably not have chosen PxWeb without access to the source code.
-The need to customize beyond the excisting plugins and configurations options were to great.
+The need to customize beyond the existing plugins and configurations options were too great.

 Starting august 2019 PxWeb is completely open source at https://github.com/statisticssweden/PxWeb

-##### Puplic API
+##### Public API
 PxWeb contains a standalone server called PxWebApi.
 This was very interesting for us since with this we could expose all the contents of our Statbank.
 PxWebApi supports custom queries several output formats.

 [Documentation and video examples](https://www.ssb.no/en/omssb/tjenester-og-verktoy/api/px-api)